natalieagus/50005-2023/_os_notes/week3-4_threads.md

 ### Kernel level threads

+To augment the need for running background operations, the kernel spawns **threads**, similar to regular processes in that they are represented by a `task_struct` and assigned a PID.
+Unlike user processes, they do not have any address space mapped, and run exclusively in kernel mode, which makes them non-interactive.

 Kernel level threads (sometimes known as OS-level threads) are threads that are:

 1. Scheduled by the Kernel, having its own stack and register values, but share data with other Kernel threads.